The Simpsons Logo

 The Simpsons Emblem

 A change in The Simpsons’ identity was required when transitioning from the splash page on The Tracey Ullman Show to the credits of a full animated series.
 Therefore, the logo became clearer, simpler, and larger.
-The size touched mainly the letters: the designers enlarged them, improving the name’s readability.
-Today, the two-level icon of the legendary cartoon is an example of the progressive animation industry.
-It expresses bold and energetic Americans’ rebellious spirit and desire for freedom.
+The size mainly affected the letters: the designers enlarged them to improve the name’s readability.
+Today, the two-level icon of the legendary cartoon is an example of progressive animation.
+It expresses the bold, energetic, rebellious spirit and desire for freedom of the American people.

 The Simpsons Symbol

 The logo uses a custom-designed typeface.
 It is called Simpson.
-The author of the typography is the design company Sharkshock.
-The colors are bright, contrasting, and even fatal – red lettering with black outlines near each letter.
+The typography is by the design company Sharkshock.
+The colors are bright, contrasting, and even fatal: red lettering with black outlines around each letter.
 Such a combination of aggressive shades on a casual inscription makes the emblem versatile: it can be placed on different backgrounds without losing the sharpness of the crooked letters.